ECU Police warn drivers, students to be cautious at popular intersection on campus

 GREENVILLE, N.C.
-(WNCT) – Members of the ECU Police Department are enhancing security at a popular intersection on campus.
+(WNCT) – Members of the East Carolina University Police Department are enhancing security at a popular intersection on campus.

 “It is very important that motorists are running at or below the speed limit, that they are wearing their seat belt, that they do not have their telephones or anything else that is distracting them,” said Captain Chris Sutton, ECU Police.